mainhudo/Rewrite-LongText-with-Java/README.md

 # ScriptRewrite
-My own code.
-Different Java commands replacing certain words in an English document with another characters or reversing words
+My own, original code.
+Different Java commands that play around with a document.
+For example, replace certain words with another characters or revere words